NICER Magnetar Burst Catalog: Introduction

 The longer-duration short bursts were observed during the 2020 outburst of SGR~1935+2154.
-During this outburst, a fast radio burst (FRB) 20200428, was detected and confirmed to be associated with a short burst from SGR~1935+2154 \citep{2020Natur.587...54C,2020Natur.587...59B,2020ApJ...898L..29M}.
-This discovery established SGR~1935+2154 as the only Galactic magnetar known to emit FRBs.
-The FRB~20200428 associated X-ray short burst has a similar duration to other short bursts from this source \citep{2021NatAs...5..378L}, however, its spectrum is significantly softer \citep{2021NatAs...5..408Y}.
+During this outburst, a fast radio burst (FRB)-like event FRB~200428, was detected and confirmed to be associated with a short burst from SGR~1935+2154 \citep{2020Natur.587...54C,2020Natur.587...59B,2020ApJ...898L..29M}.
+This discovery established SGR~1935+2154 as the only Galactic magnetar known to emit FRB-like bursts.
+Recently, another FRB-like event, FRB~221014A, from SGR~1935+2154 was also found to be associated with an X-ray burst from the same magnetar \citep{2026MNRAS.546ag312W}.
+The FRB~200428 associated X-ray short burst has a similar duration to other short bursts from this source \citep{2021NatAs...5..378L}, however, its spectrum is significantly softer \citep{2021NatAs...5..408Y}.
 Beyond the distinctions seen within SGR~1935+2154 itself, \citet{2013ApJ...778..105L} reported systematic differences in duration distributions between magnetars.
 Together, these findings highlight the diversity of magnetar burst behavior, suggesting that physical conditions and emission mechanisms vary among sources and outbursts.
 A systematic comparison of bursts from multiple magnetars is therefore essential to constrain the physical origin and diversity of magnetar short bursts.

 In this paper, we present a systematic study of magnetar short bursts using eight years of \textit{Neutron Star Interior Composition Explorer} (\textit{NICER}) observations.
-We compile a catalog of bursts from multiple magnetars, including the highly active SGR~1935+2154 as well as magnetar-like pulsars \citep{2008Sci...319.1802G,2016ApJ...829L..21A,2016ApJ...829L..25G}, and perform analysis of their timing and spectral properties.
-We also investigate correlations among these properties and explore variations between different sources.
+We compile a catalog of bursts from multiple magnetars, including the highly active SGR~1935+2154, as well as the magnetar-like pulsars, which are high-magnetic-field rotation-powered pulsars that exhibit magnetar-like bursts \citep{2008Sci...319.1802G,2016ApJ...829L..21A,2016ApJ...829L..25G}.
+We perform a uniform timing and spectral analysis of these events and investigate correlations among their properties, as well as variations between different sources.
 This comprehensive analysis provides a uniform catalog of magnetar short bursts observed by \textit{NICER}, offering a resource for future modeling and theoretical studies.